The WP RSS Aggregator plugin keeps growing in popularity having reached a total of 400,000 downloads, and there are more plans to grow it further.

 Once the plugins are installed it’s time to select the General Settings.
-Here we went ahead and set an age limit of 2 months that will be applied to all sources, unless told otherwise in the feed source’s settings, and we also set a Feed Processing Interval of 2 hours, meaning new posts are fetched every couple of hours.
+Here we went ahead and set an age limit of 2 months that will be applied to all sources unless told otherwise in the feed source’s settings, and we also set a Feed Processing Interval of 2 hours, meaning new posts are fetched every couple of hours.

-Apart from that, the Feed to Post settings were also set to the options that we wanted applied to all feed sources as they were created.
+Apart from that, the Feed to Post settings was also set to the options that we wanted to be applied to all feed sources as they were created.
 The most important ones included setting the Post Type to blog posts, using canonical links, setting the author to use to be the one provided in the feeds, and setting the featured image to be the first image in the content, with a fallback to the feed image as a last resort.

 Set Up the Categories